 — MORBIUS ???? (@MorbiusUpdates) February 9, 2020

-The first trailer for Morbius (see above) premiered January 13 and not only provided a synopsis of the events that lead to scientist Michael Morbius becoming the film’s vampiric antihero, but in a surprising final scene, also linked the film to the Marvel Cinematic Universe.
+The first trailer for Morbius (see above) premiered on January 13, 2020, and not only provided a synopsis of the events that lead to scientist Michael Morbius becoming the film’s vampiric antihero, but in a surprising final scene, also linked the film to the Marvel Cinematic Universe.

 After running through a series of scenes that hint at how Leto’s character acquires his powerful abilities (and thirst for blood), then showcasing some of those abilities, the trailer features a scene with Michael Keaton as Adrian Toomes, the villain from Spider-Man: Homecoming.
 How that MCU film will connect to Morbius remains unclear, but the film’s connection to Marvel’s movie universe in addition to Sony’s Spider-verse is certain to generate a lot of speculation.